 RHI Premium Payment

-Those taking up the premium will be eligible for a RHI tariff when the scheme launches in 2014, as will anyone else who has had eligible equipment installed from July 15, 2009.
+Those taking up the premium will be eligible for the RHI tariff, as will anyone else who has had eligible equipment installed from July 15, 2009.

 The RHI Premium Payment will cover technologies across all of Great Britain.
 There will be clear eligibility criteria in order to qualify for a Premium Payment, including: